 Post-Conviction Criminal Defense

-- Commonwealth vs George Perrot - lead counsel for defendant in winning motion for new trial based on recently developed evidence that testimony in 1992 trial exceeds the limits of science.
-This decision could pave the way for other favorable decisions involving erroneous hair analyst testimony in Massachusetts and around the country.
-Immediate media coverage of the decision included: The Boston Globe and WCVB-TV.
+- Lead counsel for defendant in winning motion for new trial based on recently developed evidence that testimony in 1992 trial exceeds the limits of science.

 - Co-author, “The 7th Circ.
 Stance In Uhlig V. Fluor,” Law360 (December 15, 2016)